 You must change your status manually in the following situations:

-You cannot change your status manually to Driving.
-When you start driving, you are automatically placed into Driving mode.
+When you start driving and exceed 5 MPH, you are automatically placed into Driving mode.
 If you do not have a connection to your vehicle, your driving is recorded as unidentified driving and you need to claim your driving time later.

 To exit Driving mode, either tap On Duty or wait for the mode to exit automatically.
 The latter occurs when there is a valid connection to your vehicle ECM and no movement has been detected for more than 6 minutes.
 The process of automatically switching to the On Duty status begins with the display of a warning message if the vehicle has been stationary for 5 minutes.
 If you do not react to this warning within a minute, you are automatically switched to On Duty.